Agency: Deadly California fire caused by homeowner equipment

 Some details about the property, including its owner and address, were blacked out of the report.
 It said the Napa County property about 3 miles (5 kilometers) north of Calistoga was built in 1946 on about 10.5 acres (4.2 hectares) with a wine cellar, pool and several outbuildings.

+PG&E said in a Jan.
+2 court filing that it believed a handyman performing unlicensed electrical work started the wine country fire.
+In that filing, it identified the owner of the Napa County compound as Ann Zink.
+The utility said it provided electricity to Zink’s property by a line that connected to a service riser but that Zink had a private system to carry power to other buildings as well as equipment such as a water pump and water storage tank.

-The fire was one of more than 170 that torched the state in October 2017.
+The Tubbs Fire was one of more than 170 that torched the state in October 2017.
 It destroyed more than 5,600 structures over more than 57 square miles (148 sq. kilometers) in Sonoma and Napa counties.

 PG&E previously said it plans to file for bankruptcy protection next week, citing billions of dollars in potential damages from lawsuits linking its equipment to other deadly blazes for which it has been determined to be at fault.